SystemsApproach/private5g/software/start.rst

 * Haswell CPU (or newer), with at least 4 CPUs and 12GB RAM.
 * Clean install of Ubuntu 18.04, 20.04, or 22.04, with 4.15 (or later) kernel.

+For example, something like an Intel NUC is more than enough to get started.

 While this appendix focuses on deploying Aether OnRamp on a physical machine (in anticipation of later stages), this stage can also run in a VM.
 Options include an AWS VM (Ubuntu 20.04 image on `t2.xlarge`